 - A reviewer has a ‘read and view’ only role.
-This means that they can read and view all information, materials, and submissions from appointed participants and exams, but without the possibility of altering, assessing and marking.
+This means that they, like an assessor, can read and view all information, materials, and submissions from appointed participants and exams, but without the possibility of altering, assessing and marking.

 - A licence administrator has the right to control the WISEflow licence of an institution.

 - The licence administrator can set default values on several settings as well as manage the overall aspects of the licence, e.g. bulk import users, change users, set privileges and role of users etc.